-The majority of the water supply to the Cal Water SSF District (i.e., approximately 80% from 2005-2018) is treated water purchased from the City and County of San Francisco's Regional Water System (RWS), which is operated by the SFPUC.
-Within the SSF District, Cal Water takes delivery from eleven active and three standby metered turnouts from RWS transmission lines.
+The majority of the water supply to the Cal Water SSF District (i.e., approximately 89% from 2005-2021) is treated water purchased from the City and County of San Francisco's RWS, which is operated by the SFPUC.
+Within the SSF District, Cal Water takes delivery from eleven active and two standby metered turnouts from RWS transmission lines.

 The RWS supply originates predominantly from the Sierra Nevada but also includes treated water produced by the SFPUC from its local watersheds and facilities in Alameda and San Mateo Counties.
-Approximately 85% of the RWS supply comes from the Tuolumne River via the Hetch-Hetchy Reservoir and aqueducts.
-The remaining 15% comes from local watersheds and the San Antonio, Calaveras, Crystal Springs, Pilarcitos and San Andreas Reservoirs.
+Approximately 85% of the RWS supply is from the Tuolumne River via the Hetch-Hetchy Reservoir and aqueducts.
+The Cal Water RWS supply is sourced from the remaining 15%, which is derived from local watersheds and the San Antonio, Calaveras, Crystal Springs, Pilarcitos, and San Andreas Reservoirs.

-The business relationship between San Francisco and its Wholesale Customers (including Cal Water) is largely defined by the Water Supply Agreement between the City and County of San Francisco and Wholesale Customers in Alameda County, San Mateo County, and Santa Clara County (Agreement) entered into in July 2009.
+The business relationship between the City and County of San Francisco and its Wholesale Customers (including Cal Water) is largely defined by the Water Supply Agreement between the City and County of San Francisco and Wholesale Customers in Alameda County, San Mateo County, and Santa Clara County (Agreement) entered into in July 2009.
 The Agreement, which has a 25-year term, addresses water supply availability for the RWS as well as the methodology used by the SFPUC in setting wholesale water rates.
-This Agreement supersedes an earlier 25-year agreement signed in 1984 (Cal Water, 2016), and is in the process of being amended (SFPUC, 2018).8
+This Agreement supersedes an earlier 25-year agreement signed in 1984 and was amended in 2019.
+The amendments included extending the deadline for SFPUC to decide whether to make San Jose and Santa Clara permanent customers, a revision to the drought allocation formula, and a deadline extension for completion of its Water Supply Improvement Plan, among other things.
+A copy of this Agreement (without signatures) is included in Appendix B.

-The Agreement provides a 184 million gallons per day (MGD) Supply Assurance to the SFPUC's Wholesale Customers collectively (Cal Water, 2016).
-This allocation was reached through negotiation in the early 1990s between the SFPUC and the Bay Area Water Users Association (BAWUA), the predecessor organization to BAWSCA, and was first signed by Cal Water, along with 29 other Bay Area water suppliers, as part of the 1984 Settlement Agreement and Master Water Sales Contract with San Francisco, supplemented by individual Water Supply Contracts (Cal Water, 2016).
+The Agreement provides a 184 million gallons per day (MGD) Supply Assurance to the SFPUC's Wholesale Customers collectively (Cal Water, 2021a).
+This allocation was reached through negotiation in the early 1990s between the SFPUC and the Bay Area Water Users Association (BAWUA), the predecessor organization to BAWSCA.
+The Agreement was first signed by Cal Water, along with 29 other Bay Area water suppliers, as part of the 1984 Settlement Agreement and Master Water Sales Contract with San Francisco, supplemented by individual Water Supply Contracts (Cal Water, 2016).
 The Supply Assurance is subject to reduction during periods of water shortage due to drought, emergencies, or other scenarios resulting in a water shortage.
-Each wholesale customer's share of the 184 MGD is referred to as their Individual Supply Guarantee (ISG).
-Although the Agreement expires in 2034, the Supply Assurance and ISG continue in perpetuity.
+Each Wholesale Customer's share of the 184 MGD is referred to as their Individual Supply Guarantee (ISG).
+Although the Agreement expires in 2034, the Supply Assurance and ISG continue in perpetuity as both are subject to separate binding water allocation agreements described above and would continue beyond the term of the Agreement.
+At expiration of the Agreement, it is likely that a new agreement will be entered into as was done at the termination of the prior 1984 agreement.

-Cal Water's contractual allocation of SFPUC supply is shared among its Bear Gulch, Mid-Peninsula, and South San Francisco Districts.
-Cal Water's ISG for the three districts was originally 35.39 MGD (39,642 AFY).
-However, the acquisition of the Los Trancos County Water District in July 2005 resulted in the transfer of 0.11 MGD of ISG to Cal Water and in 2009 Cal Water acquired the Skyline County Water District, which also transferred its 0.181 MGD ISG to Cal Water.
-These acquisitions increased Cal Water's total ISG to 35.68 MGD (39,967 AFY) (Cal Water, 2016).
+Cal Water's contractual allocation of SFPUC supply is shared among its Bear Gulch, Mid-Peninsula, and SSF Districts.
+Cal Water's ISG for the three Peninsula Districts was originally 35.39 MGD (39,642 AFY).
+However, the acquisition of the Los Trancos County Water District in July 2005 resulted in the transfer of 0.11 MGD of ISG to Cal Water, and in 2009 Cal Water acquired the Skyline County Water District, which also transferred its 0.181 MGD ISG to Cal Water.
+These acquisitions increased Cal Water's total ISG to 35.68 MGD (39,993 AFY) (Cal Water, 2016).